hirosystems/stacks-subnets/docs/getting-started.md

 clarinet contract new simple-nft-l1
 ```

-This will create the file, _./contracts/simple-nft-l1.clar_, which we can fill
+This will create the file, _./contracts/simple-nft-l1.clar_, which we will fill
 in with the following clarity code:

 ```clarity